Nick287/PdM-On-Azure/Azure ML workbench deploy to IoT Edge/Azure ML workbench deploy to IoT Edge.md

 ## step 2: Through the Http query test Azure ML web service endpoint

-In this session I will use Postman to test web service endpoint, before the test please conform your VM（Edge device）there is no firewall blocking the port.
+In this session I will use Postman to test web service endpoint, before the test please conform your VM（Edge device）there is no firewall blocking the port.

 Please you POST request follow this required
 - Web service endpoint: http://< IoT Edge IP>:3001/Score